 Prequalification Checklist for a Home Loan

 Ready to buy your next home?
-As a prospective homebuyer — or as a realtor — you want to make sure you know what you need to qualify for a home loan.
+As a prospective homebuyer — or as a real estate agent — you want to make sure you know what you need to qualify for a home loan.
 In order to prepare for this huge step, here is a home loan prequalification checklist.

 What Is Prequalification, Exactly?